 1. Factual Proof

+Factual proof is self-explanatory.
+Provide facts, figures, data, statistics, factoids, numbers, test results, dimensions, and so on.
 Facts of any kind about either the problem (i.e., anything that makes the problem more real and urgent in the mind of the reader) or the solution are powerful proof elements.

 2. Optical Proof

-As the adage goes, “Seeing is believing.”
-Anything that can visually represent the product, the business, the person, the quality, the claims, or more importantly, the benefits of the product or service, gives your copy a strong advantage.
+Lawyers argue that the strongest evidence is an eyewitness account.
+Similarly, optical (or visual) proof is the most powerful.
+Anything that can visually represent the product, the quality, the claims, or more importantly, the benefits gives your copy a strong advantage.

-If you sell a physical product, take a picture of it.
-Better yet, show it in action.
+eBay reported that auctions with pictures have 400% more bids than those without pictures.
+Add a picture of your product or show it in action.
 (That's why videos are better.)
 Use different angles and lights, even with its original wrapping.

-But nothing beats before-and-after pictures.
-Even video, if possible.
-For the more vivid the proof is and the more senses they engage, the more believable the proof will be.
+Best of all, use videos and before-and-afters.
+The more vivid the proof is and the more senses they engage, the more believable the proof will be.

-That's why adding before-and-after pictures show not only the results but also the extent and measurability of those results through the element of contrast.
+With cosmetic surgeons, the most effective form of proof was showing before-and-after pictures of patients.
+They show not only the results but also the extent of those results through the element of contrast.